jamesbyrne113/lexigrow_final_year_project/README.md

 ```

 ## Twinword Data
 This script collects data from twinword API to evaluate the performance of the word difficulty model.
+It creates two files, one with the twinword scores for the words in the Oxford 5000 data set and another with words not in that data set.

 [twinword file](data_preparation/twinword.py)